munshaw/my-systems-old/README.md

 # Workstation setup

 These are my notes tracking how my workstation is setup, for reproduction purposes.
 The target audience is me, so it may not be easy to read.
+Applications that don't relate to programming, mathematics, multimedia and the system aren't included in here, but are mostly just installed through Software.

 ## Install Debian Buster